-Contribution Type Amount MMA 401(k) Savings & Investment Plan.
-You are responsible for coordinating your MMA 401(k) Savings & Investment Plan contribution with your prior tax-qualified employer's plan by taking into account any contributions made to that employer's plan in the same calendar year.
-Traditional After-tax 1% to 15% of your eligible base pay before deductions as after-tax contributions.
+Contribution Type Amount Traditional After-tax 1% to 15% of your eligible base pay before deductions as after-tax contributions.
 Maximum Combined Contribution The total of your Roth 401(k), before-tax, and traditional after-tax contributions may not exceed 75% of your eligible base pay.
 Rollover Contributions The following ROLLOVER CONTRIBUTIONS are accepted.
 Direct rollovers of the taxable and non-taxable portion of a distribution (including any Roth contributions and earnings) from a prior employer's TAX-QUALIFIED PLAN (such as a 401(k) savings plan or defined benefit pension plan), section 403(b) plan or governmental section 457(b) plan.
 Indirect rollovers from a "CONDUIT IRA" (an IRA that has received only rollover contributions from tax-qualified plans, section 403(b) plans and governmental section 457(b) plans) of before-tax employee deferrals or employer contributions, plus earnings on those contributions.
 Indirect rollovers from your prior employer's tax-qualified plan, section 403(b) plan or governmental section 457(b) plan of before-tax employee deferrals or employer contributions plus earnings on those contributions.
-Indirect rollovers from your prior employer's tax-qualified plan, section 403(b) plan or governmental section 457(b) plan of before-tax employee deferrals or employer contributions plus earnings on those contributions.
-Note: This Plan does not accept indirect rollovers of aftertax amounts or indirect rollovers of Roth contributions and earnings from another employer's tax-qualified plan, section 403(b) plan or governmental section 403(b) plan.
+Note: This Plan does not accept indirect rollovers of after-tax amounts or indirect rollovers of Roth contributions and earnings from another employer's tax-qualified plan, section 403(b) plan or governmental section 457(b) plan.
 Catch-up Contributions Additional deferrals of "catch-up" contributions and/or Roth catch-up contributions above the maximum annual dollar limit for deferrals will be allowed if you will be age 50 or older during the calendar year.

 You can make contributions in increments of 1% of eligible base pay.
 If you make before-tax and/or Roth 401(k) contributions, the IRS maximum annual dollar limit for deferrals might limit your contributions and your Company matching contributions.
-If your before-tax and/or Roth 401(k) contributions to the MMA 401(k) Savings & Investment Plan reach the IRS deferral limit for the year, you will automatically begin to make traditional after-tax contributions (subject to Plan limits) at your before-tax and/or Roth 401(k) contributions, unless you opt out of this feature.
-If you were already making traditional after-tax contributions, unless you opt out of the IRS deferral limit, your before-tax and/or Roth 401(k) contribution rates will be converted to an after-tax contribution rate and combined with your other after-tax contribution rate, subject to the plan maximum of 15% of eligible base pay for after-tax contributions.
+If your before-tax and/or Roth 401(k) contributions to the MMA 401(k) Savings & Investment Plan reach the IRS deferral limit for the year, you will automatically begin to make traditional after-tax contributions (subject to Plan limits) at your before-tax and/or Roth 401(k) contribution rates for the remainder of the Plan year, subject to the plan maximum of 15% of eligible pay for after-tax contributions, unless you opt out of this feature.
+If you were already making traditional after-tax contributions when you reached the IRS deferral limit, your before-tax and/or Roth 401(k) contribution rates will be converted to an after-tax contribution rate and combined with your other after-tax contributions.
 This will allow you to continue to contribute and receive the match.
 See "Changing Contributions When You Reach the IRS Maximum Limits" on page 14 for more information.